 This story, Venzi tells with though-provoking chapters, but also with chapters that come across fairly superfluous to me.
 Quite large parts are not (really) about Freemasonry, so I can recommend this book not only to people who are interested in Freemasonry, but also to people who are interested in reading the thoughts of a contemporary Traditionalist.
 There is enough in this book for book types of reader.

-Indeed, an expected book to run into.
+Indeed, an unexpected book to run into.
 Venzi is a little less dreadful about Freemasonry as Guénon or Evola, but even though postponed, Venzi also sees a downfall for Freemasonry.

 2013 Lewis Masonic, isbn 9780853184461